Thriving

-There are many ways that people use the word thriving, but the following definition aligns with psychological research and theology.
+There are many ways that people use the word thriving.
+Dr. Pam King, Executive Director of Thrive, has formed a definition that aligns with psychological research and theology.

 Thriving is developing the fullness of our strengths with and for others toward our telos—the purposes for which we have been created. – Pam King

-To thrive is to grow into the fullness of your life.
-This means thriving involves becoming you.
+To thrive is to grow into the fullness of your life – thriving involves becoming you.
 One of the most interesting things about development is that we grow into our uniqueness through ever deepening relationships with others.
 We thrive the more we grow with and for others and for a greater purpose.
 We thrive in the context of love–when we are loved and when we love others.
-One way to understand thriving is growing toward telos (our ultimate purpose), and that telos is more of a reciprocating self, a self in relationship, rather than an individual, independent self.
+One way to understand thriving is growing toward telos (our ultimate purpose) and that telos is more of a reciprocating self, a self in relationship, rather than an individual, independent self.

 The word “thrive” has become so common in our culture that it can sometimes feel diluted in meaning.
 But it has become widespread for a reason—we all long to grow and feel fully alive.
 There is an intuition around the word that involves good growth and a kind of fullness that comes from bringing the various aspects of our lives into deeper alignment, and we are in search of the path that will get us there.